 The intermetallic compound AuAl2 has a bright purple color which is desirable for decorative purposes such as jewellery, but it has found limited application due to the intrinsic brittleness of the compound [1, 2].
 AuAl2 is also formed between the gold contacts and aluminium bond pads in some microelectronic applications.
 Here its presence is regarded as deleterious due to its low conductivity and the possibility of mechanical failure of the bond [3].

 The striking color of AuAl2 is associated with a sharp dip in the reflectivity spectrum at around 2.2 eV [4] which is connected to the bulk plasma frequency at this energy [5].
-The energy of the plasma frequency, and hence color of the compound, will be influenced by nearby interband transitions as well as the free electron density.
+The energy of the plasma frequency, and hence color of the compound, will also be influenced by nearby interband transitions as well as the free electron density.
 There are only a few such metals which have a plasma frequency in the visible spectrum and, in addition to the possibilities this presents for tuning the color through alloying, it is expected that AuAl2 should have a reasonably strong surface plasmon response [6].